Powerlearnproject/se-assignment-day-2-git-and-github-derksKCodes/README.md

         Disadvantages: Limited collaboration, may require a paid plan.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
-    Making Your First Commit
+    Navigate to Your Repository:
+        Open your web browser and go to GitHub.com.
+        Log in to your account.
+        Navigate to the repository where you want to make the commit.
+    To edit an existing file:
-        Make Changes: Edit files in your local repository.
+        Navigate to the file in your repository.

-        Stage Changes: Use git add <file> to stage changes.

-        Commit Changes: Use git commit -m "commit message" to create a snapshot.

-        Push Changes: Use git push origin <branch> to upload changes to GitHub.
+        Click the pencil icon (edit) in the upper right corner of the file view.
+        Edit the files content.
+    Commit Your Changes:
+        Below the file editor, you'll find the "Commit changes" section.
+        Commit Message:
+        Enter a short, descriptive commit message in the "Commit changes" field.
+        For example, "Added initial README" or "Updated index.html."
+    Commit Options:
+        Choose whether to commit directly to the main (or master) branch or create a new branch.
+        When first starting out, committing directly to main is acceptable.
+        Click the "Commit changes" button.

     Commits help track changes by:
        Recording what changes were made, by whom, and when.
        Allowing easy rollback to previous states.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
     Branching allows for isolated development: